mandatran/mandatran.github.io/index.md

 I am a first-year PhD student in the ECE department at UCLA advised by [Liz Izhikevich](https://lizizhikevich.github.io/).

+My research focuses on creating a more secure and performant Internet.
+I am broadly interested in Internet scanning and building systems to understand global performance over LEO satellite networks.

 Previously I graduated from Stanford University with my Master's in Computer Science and from UCSD with my Bachelor's in Mathematics-Computer Science.